sebcampos/HomeSecurityCamera/django_module/README.md

 The first will install zsh or the Z-Shell next it will install git (if not already installed) finally it will clone the oh-my-zsh repo and set it as our default shell.
-You will need to reboot for this to take effect everytime you open the shell
+You will need to reboot for this to take effect

 ```
 sudo apt install zsh